 - provide teachers with expertise in the use and interpretation of historical sites and of material and archival resources; and

-NEH Landmarks Workshops are held at or near sites important to American history and culture (for example, presidential residences or libraries; colonial-era settlements; major battlefields; historic districts; parks and preserves; sites of key economic, social, political, and constitutional developments; and places associated with major writers, artists, and musicians).
+NEH Landmarks Workshops are held at or near sites important to American history and culture, such as presidential residences or libraries; colonial-era settlements; major battlefields; historic districts; parks and preserves; sites of key economic, social, political, and constitutional developments; and places associated with major writers, artists, and musicians.
 Applicants should make a compelling case for the historical significance of the site(s), the material resources available for use, and the ways in which the site(s) will enhance the workshop.

-In the last five competitions the Landmarks for American History and Culture: Workshops for School Teachers program received an average of 58 applications.
-The program made an average of twenty awards per competition, for a funding ratio of 34 percent.
+In the last five competitions the Landmarks for American History and Culture: Workshops for School Teachers program received an average of 66 applications.
+The program made an average of nineteen awards per competition, for a funding ratio of 29 percent.

 The number of applications to an NEH grant program can vary widely from competition to competition, as can the funding ratio.
 Information about the average number of applications and awards in recent competitions is meant only to provide historical context for the current competition.
 Information on the number of applications and awards in individual competitions is available from email@example.com .